DVinius/vanhack-skip-project/README.md

 # vanhack-skip-project
-Skip The Dishes project - Vanhack event.
+For Skip The Dishes project - Vanhack event, March 2018.

+This project was used in a Vanhackathon event to demonstrate the use of Java and DevOps skills to solve challenges.